techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 # Third-party meetings on Teams Rooms

 Microsoft Teams Rooms devices support a one-touch and join by ID experiences for connecting to third-party online meetings.
 This capability comes in two forms: Direct Guest Join (DGJ) or Cross-Platform meetings via SIP (Session Initiation Protocol) join.
 When third-party join is enabled, you can use Teams Rooms to join meetings hosted on other meeting platforms as easily as you can join meetings hosted on Microsoft Teams.
-Third-party meeting experiences are driven by the third-party online meeting provider with the Teams Room device simply connecting to that platform.
+Third-party meeting providers drive the experience of their platform on the Teams Room device.

 Before you can join third-party meetings from Teams Rooms, you need to do the following steps:
 1. Understand which third-party meeting join solution is right for your organization.